Leading Co-Design in Complex Systems

 are looking for a quick, one-size-fits-all technical solution—this course deals with complex social systems and requires deep engagement.

-seek a purely theoretical academic course—this is practice-oriented and assumes active participation.
+seek a purely theoretical academic course—this is practice-oriented and assumes active participation and application.

 aren’t able to attend at least three of the online training sessions or don’t have a strong internet connection to participate in online activities.